MrJoxus/minecraft-paper/README.md

 ## Linking config files

-The `./data` folder containing all minecraft files is ignored, thus no data will be committed to this repository.
+The `./data` folder containing all Minecraft files is ignored, thus no data will be committed to this repository.
 To save configs, plugin- and user-data, simply add all desired files to the `./config` folder.
 To use them, you have to run the make commands linking them into the `./data` folder.
 Updating the Makefile to suit your needs may be necessary.

 Link config files
 ```sh